zibz0017/QuartzVault/content/Jewish History/Jewish History in Lithuania and Belarus.md

 ## Volozhin
 ### Creation of the Yeshiva
 1. <span style="display: block; text-align: justify;">Volozhin was started sometime between 1803 and 1807, by Rav Chaim Volozhiner.[^3][^4]</span>
-2. <span style="display: block; text-align: justify;">Rav Chaim Volozhiner asked the Gra about starting a yeshiva and the Gra was against it.
-Rav Chaim Volozhiner started the yeshiva after the Gra was nifter.
-It is not known what changed after the Gra was nifter that made Rav Chaim decide the right thing was to open the yeshiva.[^3]</span>
+2. <span style="display: block; text-align: justify;">Rav Chaim Volozhiner asked the גר"א about starting a yeshiva and the גר"א was against it.
+Rav Chaim Volozhiner started the yeshiva after the גר"א was nifter.
+It is not known what changed after the גר"א was nifter that made Rav Chaim decide the right thing was to open the yeshiva.[^3]</span>
 ### Continuation of the Yeshiva
 #### The Effect of the Haskala
 {<font color="#ff0000">I think that most of this section ocured during the time of the Netziv, but I'm not sure</font>}